TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Experimental Results

 \subsection{Quantitative results}

-\textit{\textbf{Baselines.}} We compare our method with state-of-the-art methods including: \textbf{MakeitTalk}~\cite{zhou2020makelttalk}, \textbf{Wav2Lip}~\cite{prajwal2020lip}, \textbf{PC-AVS}~\cite{zhou2021pose}, \textbf{AVCT}~\cite{wang2022one}, \textbf{GC-AVT}~\cite{liang2022expressive}, \textbf{EAMM}~\cite{ji2022eamm}, and \textbf{StyleTalk}~\cite{ma2023styletalk}.
-We conduct the experiments in the self-driven setting on the test set.
+Our method is compared with state-of-the-art methods including: MakeitTalk~\cite{zhou2020makelttalk}, Wav2Lip~\cite{prajwal2020lip}, PC-AVS~\cite{zhou2021pose}, AVCT~\cite{wang2022one}, GC-AVT~\cite{liang2022expressive}, EAMM~\cite{ji2022eamm}, StyleTalk~\cite{ma2023styletalk}, SadTalker~\cite{zhang2023sadtalker}, PD-FGC~\cite{wang2023progressive}, and EAT~\cite{gan2023efficient}.
+The experiments are conducted in a self-driven setting on the test set.
 We select the first image of each video as the reference image, and the corresponding audio clip as the audio input.
-GC-AVT, EAMM, and StyleTalk take the GT (ground truth) video as the speaking style reference.
+GC-AVT, EAMM, StyleTalk, and PD-FGC take the GT (ground truth) video as the speaking style reference.
 For MEAD, our method extracts the speaking styles from the text annotations of the GT videos.
-Since most speakers are with neutral expressions in HDTF, we use the textual description ``An expressionless woman/man." as the speaking style reference.
-The samples of the compared methods are generated either with their released codes or with the help of their authors.
+Since most speakers exhibit neutral expressions in HDTF and Voxceleb2, we use the textual description "An expressionless woman/man" as the speaking style reference.
+The samples of the compared methods are generated either with their released codes or with authors' help.

-As shown in Table~\ref{table:quantitive_evaluation}, Our method outperforms all other methods except StyleTalk in most metrics.
-Note that our method merely infers speaking style information from easy-to-use text descriptions, which is a more challenging task compared to EAMM, GC-AVT, and StyleTalk which extract speaking style information from videos.
-Since previous expression-controllable methods extract speaking styles from the corresponding GT videos and videos provide more concrete information than texts, EAMM, GC-AVT and StyleTalk have advantages in most metrics.
-Despite the advantages of these methods, our method still outperforms EAMM and GC-AVT and achieves competitive performance compared to StyleTalk.
+As presented in Table~\ref{table:quantitive_evaluation}, our method performs better than all other methods, except StyleTalk, across most metrics.
+It is worth noting that our method solely infers speaking styles from easily accessible text descriptions, which is a more challenging task compared to EAMM, GC-AVT, StyleTalk, and PD-FGC that extract speaking style information from videos.
+As previous expression-controllable methods extract speaking styles from the corresponding GT videos and thus obtain more concrete information than our method from texts, EAMM, GC-AVT, StyleTalk, and PD-FGC have an advantage in most metrics.
+Despite this, our method still outperforms EAMM, GC-AVT, and PD-FGC and achieves competitive performance compared to StyleTalk.